 The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
 This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
 The purpose is to make you aware of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 Whenever you purchase goods, you are entering into a legally binding Contract that contains certain terms and conditions.
 The terms of a Contract are the promises made by the parties involved.
 Each promise is a legal obligation.
 For example, the seller must own the goods before selling them.
 The purpose of the goods must be as promised.
 The goods must be of good quality unless the Contract expressly states otherwise.

 The goods must be properly described in the Contract.
 If you buy goods that are not as promised in the terms of the Contract, return the goods and get your money back.
+If the goods are as promised but you wish to return the goods for another reason, the store is not legally obligated to accept the return.
 Each store has its own return policy.
 If you do not see the return policy posted, ask the salesclerk to write the return policy on the back of your bill.
 The store may refund your money or issue you a store credit.
-In door-to-door sales, you have a right to cancel the purchase within 10 days of receiving the direct Sales Contract or 1 year in certain circumstances.
+In door-to-door sales, you have a right to cancel the purchase within 10 days of receiving the direct Sales Contract, or 1 year in other circumstances.

 In private sales, the parties involved must also fulfill the written terms of a contract.
 If the seller does not promise the goods are quality, then you have no right to sue.
 Once there is an agreement made for the sale and purchase of goods between you and the seller, payment must be made even if you decide not to take the goods, or the goods are lost or destroyed.
 The payment is a legal obligation of the Contract that must be fulfilled.
-If you refuse to pay for the goods, the seller can sue for the costs of the goods plus additional damages.
+If you refuse to pay for the goods, the seller can sue for the costs of the goods, plus additional damages.